Claiming Head of Household Filing Status

 - Your brother, sister, grandparent, niece, or nephew whom you can claim as a dependent under the qualifying relative rules.

 The IRS provides a well laid-out chart regarding qualifying persons in Table 4 of Publication 501.

 A taxpayer and his qualifying dependent are considered to reside in the same household during periods of temporary absence due to "illness, education, business, vacation, or military service," according to the IRS.
 The rule is that it's "reasonable to assume the absent person will return to the home after the temporary absence.
 You must continue to keep up the home during the absence."

 In other words, if your child lives away at school for a portion of the year, he still qualifies.

 There's also a special exception for people who support their dependent parents.
 A parent can be a qualifying person for purposes of meeting the residency test even if she doesn't reside in your home, as long as you can claim her as your dependent and you meet the support test.

 "If your qualifying person is your father or mother, you may be eligible to file as head of household even if your father or mother does not live with you.
 However, you must be able to claim an exemption for your father or mother.
 Also, you must pay more than half the cost of keeping up a home that was the main home for the entire year for your father or mother.

 "You are keeping up a main home for your father or mother if you pay more than half the cost of keeping your parent in a rest home or home for the elderly," according to the IRS in Publication 501.

 Tools for Determining Filing Status

 The IRS has a filing status application on their website called What is My Filing Status?
-This Web application takes about five minutes to complete and can help you determine the filing status for which you qualify.
-The IRS also offers a Determination of Filing Status Decision Tree on page B-1 of Publication 4012.
+This web application takes about five minutes to complete and it can help you determine the filing status for which you qualify.
+Most tax preparation software will ask you a series of questions and determine your filing status for you.